Multiscale Data-driven Seismic Full-waveform Inversion with Field Data Study: Methodology

 \subsection{Inversion Procedure}

 To summarize, we provide the workflow for the implementation of our Multiscale InversionNet as the following 3 steps: \begin{enumerate}[i.] \item\textbf{Data Preparation}: Apply style transfer on the natural images to generated velocity perturbations.
-Combine the generated velocity perturbations with the 1D velocity maps to composite realistic velocity maps. \item\textbf{Low-resolution Inversion}: Smooth the composite realistic velocity maps and generate their corresponding seismic data using forward modeling.
-Use the smoothed velocity maps and their seismic data to train the low-resolution InversionNet.
-Then apply the trained low-resolution InversionNet on the test data. \item\textbf{High-resolution Inversion}: Generate the seismic data with the high-resolution realistic velocity maps.
-Use the high-resolution velocity maps and seismic data to train the high-resolution InversionNet.
-Then apply the trained high-resolution InversionNet on the test data. \end{enumerate}
+Combine the generated velocity perturbations with 1D velocity models to composite practical velocity models. \item\textbf{Low-resolution Inversion}: Smooth the composite practical velocity models and generate their corresponding seismic data using forward modeling.
+Use the smoothed velocity models and their seismic data to train the Low-resolution InversionNet.
+Then apply the trained Low-resolution InversionNet on the test data. \item\textbf{High-resolution Inversion}: Generate the seismic data with the high-resolution practical velocity models.
+Use the high-resolution velocity models and seismic data to train the High-resolution InversionNet.
+Then apply the trained High-resolution InversionNet on the test data. \end{enumerate}